microsoft/api-guidelines/azure/Guidelines.md

 <a href="#condreq-weak-etags-allowed" name="condreq-weak-etags-allowed">:heavy_check_mark:</a> **YOU MAY** consider Weak ETags if you have a valid scenario for distinguishing between meaningful and cosmetic changes or if it is too expensive to compute a hash.

 <a href="#condreq-etag-depends-on-encoding" name="condreq-etag-depends-on-encoding">:white_check_mark:</a> **DO**, when supporting multiple representations (e.g. Content-Encodings) for the same resource, generate different ETag values for the different representations.

+<a href="#substrings" name="substrings"></a>
+### Returning String Offsets & Lengths (Substrings)

+All string values in JSON are inherently Unicode and UTF-8 encoded, but clients written in a high-level programming language must work with strings in that language's string encoding, which may be UTF-8, UTF-16, or CodePoints (UTF-32).
+When a service response includes a string offset or length value, it should specify these values in all 3 encodings to simplify client development and ensure customer success when isolating a substring.

+<a href="#substrings-return-value-for-each-encoding" name="substrings-return-value-for-each-encoding">:white_check_mark:</a> **DO** include all 3 encodings (UTF-8, UTF-16, and CodePoint) for every string offset or length value in a service response.

 <a href="#telemetry" name="telemetry"></a>
 ### Distributed Tracing & Telemetry